ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 **Update**: 14,000 compute slots are now available.
 <br><span class="timestamp">June 25, 00:30 PT</span>

-**Update**: We will go ahead and re-enable the remaing compute nodes.
+**Update**: We will go ahead and re-enable the remaining compute nodes.
 <br><span class="timestamp">June 24, 13:00 PT</span>

 **Update**: Development nodes are available.
 We have also opened up